-This means that doctors might one day be able to test for genetic risk and come up with new ways for preventing and treating both disorders.
+This means that doctors might one day be able to test for genetic risk and come up with new ways of preventing and treating both disorders.

 5. Genes Say Yes, They Say No

-Research have found that a handful of people who were predicted to have inherited childhood diseases do not have them.
+Research has found that a handful of people who were predicted to have inherited childhood diseases do not have them.
 They are now searching for more of these people.
-The main aim is to figure out why dint they have the diseases and this might help in finding the treatment.
+The main aim is to figure out why dint they have the diseases, and this might help in finding the treatment.

 7. Nature AND Nurture

-In average 40% of people may have genes that is linked to celiac disease.
+On average, 40% of people may have genes that are linked to celiac disease.
 This disorder stops you from digesting gluten and causes inflammation in the intestines.

 But only about 1% of the people with these genes have symptoms of the disease